 Fall Home Owner Checklist

-In just a few weeks kids will be back at school, the leaves will change and days and nights will be cooler.
+In just a week, kids will be back at school, the leaves will change, and days and nights will be cooler.
 Now is a good time to schedule home maintenance so your home is ready once temperatures drop:

 Get your chimney cleaned

 Even if you don’t use your fireplace, a clean chimney is important for your heating system and your safety.
 In just a couple of hours, a chimney sweeps will inspect your chimney, remove any debris, soot, and tar, and advise of any necessary repairs.
 Chimneys should be cleaned at least once a year.
 If you make use of your fireplace often, then multiple cleanings are necessary to avoid carbon monoxide issues.